Wynona Mulcaster: Life

 Wynona ("Nonie") Croft Mulcaster was born on 10 April 1915 in Prince Albert, Saskatchewan.
 She was interested in horses, and often made them the subjects of her early drawings.
 She was thirteen when she became owner of her first horse.
 In 1935 she rode in the Prince Albert Horse Show.

 Mulcaster died in August 2016 at the age of 101 at her ranch in San Miguel de Allende, Mexico.

 Education

 Mulcaster studied art under Ernest Lindner from 1935 to 1945.
 One of her motives was to learn how to draw horses.
 In 1942 she obtained a BA in Art and English from the University of Saskatchewan.
 She studied under Henry George Glyde and A. Y. Jackson at the Banff School of Fine Arts in 1946, and under Arthur Lismer at the Montreal Museum of Fine Arts School of Art and Design in 1947.
-Mulcaster participated in Emma Lake Artist's Workshops led by Joseph Plaskett, Will Barnet and Kenneth Noland.
+Mulcaster participated in Emma Lake Artists' Workshops led by Joseph Plaskett, Will Barnet and Kenneth Noland.
 The Canada Council gave her a grant that let her visit major art galleries in Europe in 1958–59.
 In 1976 she was awarded a Master of Fine Arts at the Instituto Allende in San Miguel de Allende, Mexico.

 Teacher

-In the late 1930s, Mulcaster helped establish what would later become the Emma Lake Artist's Workshops at Murray Point on Emma Lake in northern Saskatchewan.
+In the late 1930s, Mulcaster helped establish what would later become the Emma Lake Artists' Workshops at Murray Point on Emma Lake in northern Saskatchewan.
 She was to attend workshops there from 1937 until 1993.

 Between 1937 and 1943 she taught art to school children in Prince Albert and rural Saskatchewan.

 Mulcaster became a teacher at the Saskatchewan Teachers' College in Saskatoon in 1943, and was Director of Art Education there from 1945 to 1948.
 One of her students at the teacher's college in 1947 was Henry Bonli (1927–2011).
-Otto Rogers (born 1935) attended Saskatoon Teacher's College in 1952-53, where Mulcaster introduced him to cubism, a style he was to adopt for himself.
+Otto Rogers (born 1935) attended Saskatoon Teacher's College in 1952–53, where Mulcaster introduced him to cubism, a style he was to adopt for himself.
 Mulcaster helped establish the Canadian Society for Education through Art in 1955 in Quebec City.
 Charles Dudley Gaitskell was elected the first president.

 From 1964 until 1977 Mulcaster was Associate Professor in the Department of Visual Art at the University of Saskatchewan.
 Her students included Robert Murray and Allen Sapp.
 Allen Sapp made oil and acrylic paintings of life on an Indian reservation.
 Mulcaster said his paintings were marked by a personal realism, recording the people, landscape, and animals with restraint, freshness and honesty.